uprm-inso4116-2025-2026-s1/semester-project-uprm-gamified_gym/README.md

 # Gamified Gym Project Guide
-Mobile app that track, and has gaming aspect to help engage in gym activities
+Mobile app that tracks, and has gaming aspect to help engage in gym activities

 ## Lecture Topics Guide
 Format: LTT_#issue_(Name of file)